kevinwonart/whw/src/content/blog/first-post.md

   return answer;
 }
 ```
-But actually, there is an error in this code and the error is easy to fix but not-easy to understand.
+But actually, there is an error in this code and the error is easy to fix but not easy to understand.

 So, in the first for-loop of findConnectedComponents:
 ```